ekopen/live_trading_engine/README.md

 This is part of my overarching **Live Trading Engine** project.
 Visit [www.erickopen.com](http://www.erickopen.com) to see my projects running live and to view comprehensive documentation.

 ## Overview
-Captures market data from a Kafka consumer (along with ingestion metrics) and stores it in a ClickHouse database, eventually archiving old data to AWS.
+Captures market data from a Kafka consumer and stores it in a ClickHouse database, eventually archiving old data to AWS.
 Downstream applications use this data to generate trading algorithims.

 ## Details
 - Creates a Kafka consumer that subscribes to a topic generated in the market_data_stream module, featuring market tick data of multiple currencies.